Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Epping Forest in Spring

-Epping Forest visitor centre
+Epping Forest Visitor Centre

 The centre is open 365 days a year from 10 am to 4 pm.
-It has few feeding stations for birds so that people can observe them from a closer distance.
+It has a few feeding stations for birds so that people can observe them from a closer distance.

 Address: Paul’s Nursery Road, High Beach, Loughton, Essex, IG10 4AF (behind Kings Oak pub).